pkg-tool/vibro/docs/src/key-bindings.md

 - `alt-` for alt (option on macOS)
 - `shift-` The shift key
 - `fn-` The function key
-- `secondary-` Equivalent to `cmd` when Zed is running on macOS and `ctrl` when on Windows and Linux
+- `secondary-` Equivalent to `cmd` when Vector is running on macOS and `ctrl` when on Windows and Linux

 The keys can be any single Unicode codepoint that your keyboard generates (for example `a`, `0`, `£` or `ç`), or any named key (`tab`, `f1`, `shift`, or `cmd`).
 If you are using a non-Latin layout (e.g. Cyrillic), you can bind either to the Cyrillic character or the Latin character that key generates with `cmd` pressed.